smm3000/CV/README.md

  **Team Player**

 * Worked in a number of diverse teams across different projects throughout my career, I also have expereience in leading on projects and teams.
-During my time at Makers, I was able to apply this skill whilst working in a group of software developers towards a project objective.
+During my time at Makers, I was able to apply this skill whilst working in a group of software developers on a project.

 **Attention to Detail**